rozek/neopixel-thing/README.md

 ![NeoPixel Tester](NeoPixel-Test.png)

-This application lets the built-in LED blink blue, and the potentiometer will control speed and direction of the attached servo.
+This application lets the built-in LED blink blue and the NeoPixel string show a color gradient.

 ## License ##